 Policy SWF GS1: Completing the Green Necklace

-Development in the Northern Growth Area shall include accessible green space that complements and completes the network of green infrastructure around the town allowing for a continuous network of walking routes that are accessible to all .
-The type and mix of green space provided should be in line with standards established by Chelmsford City Council and the Essex Biodiversity Validation Checklist.

-Proposals for new development should consider the potential for incorporating greenery with the street

-network, through provision of street tree planting, green spaces and sustainable urban drainage systems

-wherever possible.

-Wherever possible, connections and crossing points should be provided along Ferrers and Burnham Road

-Development proposals which:
+Development proposals will be supported which:

-A) in the Northern Growth Area include accessible green space that complements and completes the network of multi-functional green infrastructure around the town and:
+A) In the Northern Growth Area include accessible green space that complements and completes the network of multi-functional green infrastructure around the town: and

-Allows for a continuous network of walking routes and bridleways that are accessible to all and
+Allow for a continuous network of walking routes and bridleways that are accessible to all and

-Provide the type and mix of green space conforming to the standards established by Chelmsford City Council and the Essex Biodiversity Validation Checklist: and
+Provide the type and mix of green space conforming to the standards established by Chelmsford City Council and the Essex Biodiversity Validation Checklist;and

-B) incorporate greenery, within the public realm as appropriate, through provision of tree planting, green spaces and sustainable urban drainage systems: and
+B) Incorporate greenery within the public realm as appropriate through provision of tree planting, green spaces and sustainable urban drainage systems; and.

-C) provide appropriate safe crossing points for pedestrians and cyclists, which connect with existing rights of way and other established routes on Ferrers Road and Burnham Road.
+C) Provide appropriate safe crossing points for pedestrians and cyclists, which connect with existing rights of way and other established routes onFerrers Road and Burnham Road.

 Policy SWF DC1: Design

+Development proposals which will deliver high quality design in the built form and the surrounding landscape and in keeping with the Essex vernacular and demonstrating;

-New development in South Woodham Ferrers should contribute to the creation of high-quality places through a design-led approach underpinned by good practice principles and reflecting a thorough site-appraisal.
-All buildings, spaces and the public realm should be well-designed and display a high level of architectural quality which responds positively to local context.
+i) a design-led approach underpinned by good practice principles, reflecting a thorough site-appraisal, enhancing and reflecting local distinctiveness; and

-Development should respond to guidance and best practice principles established inthe Essex Design Guide, the Chelmsford Local Plan and the positive design features identified within the South Woodham Ferrers Character Area Study and presented in this Neighbourhood Plan in Tables 1-4.
-Schemes, should, wherever possible, support the opportunities for improving character and local conditions identified in the South Woodham Ferrers Character Study and outlined in Tables 1-4.
+ii) the inclusion of the best practice design principles, where relevant, identified in the:

+Sustainable Drainage Systems Design Guide for Essex, 2020, ,

+Chelmsford Local Plan, and

+Making Places SPD, will be supported.

-Proposed building heights should reflect the prevailing character of the area: within the town centre, as defined on the Chelmsford Local Plan policies map (Map 6), buildings up to four storeys in height may be considered appropriate, subject to production of supporting site appraisals.
-Elsewhere in the built-up area, building heights of two and three storeys are appropriate.
-Elsewhere in the built-up area, building heights of two and three storeys are appropriate.
+Opportunities for improving character and local conditions identified within the South Woodham Ferrers Character Area Study and as presented in this Neighbourhood Plan in Tables 1-4 will be encouraged.Within the town centre, as defined on the Chelmsford Local Plan policies map (Inset Map 6), proposed development of up to four storeys in height will be supported subject to the consideration of supporting site appraisals.
+Elsewhere in the South Woodham Ferrers Urban Area as defined on Inset Map 5 building heights of two and three storeys are appropriate.

-Major developments are encouraged to demonstrate how they respond to best practice through submission of a Building for Life 12 (or later equivalent).
-Innovative schemes that respond to and reinterpret local design cues, and which demonstrate an imaginative sense of place whilst respecting the surrounding context, are welcome.
+Major residential developments demonstrating design innovation reinterpreting local design cues, and an imaginative sense of place, whilst respecting the surrounding context, including how they would deliver best practice through submission of a Building for a Healthy Life 12 assessment (or later equivalent), will be encouraged.

-Policy SWF DC2: Built-up area
+Policy SWF DC2: South Woodham Ferrers Urban Area

-The Neighbourhood Plan defines the built-up area of South Woodham Ferrers as that drawn on the Chelmsford Local Plan policies map, (Inset Map 5), which includes land within the extent of the Northern Growth Area allocated for development.
-Proposals for development outside of the built-up area will only be considered where they are of a scale and form consistent with the landscape character and rural uses.
-The green necklace wrapping around South Woodham Ferrers, including land to the north of the Northern Growth Area, shall be preserved and protected from future development.
+The Neighbourhood Plan defines the South Woodham Ferrers Urban Area as that drawn on the Chelmsford Local Plan policies map, (Inset Map 5), which includes land within the extent of the Northern Growth Area allocated for development.
+Proposals for development outside of the urban area of a scale and form consistent with the landscape character and rural uses will be supported subject to compliance with other relevant policies within the SWFNP.

 Policy SWF DC4: Chetwood School